Homelessness Does Not Occur in a Vacuum

 Seeking Help

 Seeking help when facing homelessness and hunger can feel overwhelming.
-Know there are public and private resources ready to help, such as emergency shelters, day shelters, and transitional shelters, as well as food banks and no-cost medical services for individuals and families, including addiction and recovery services.
+Know there are public and private resources ready to help, such as emergency, day, and transitional shelters, as well as food banks and no-cost medical services for individuals and families, including addiction and recovery services.

-Our articles also explore the causes and consequences of homelessness, what it feels like to be homeless, and the types of shelters and food banks available to people from both the public and private sectors of our society.
+Our articles also explore the causes and consequences of homelessness, what it feels like to be homeless, and the types of shelters and food banks available to people from both the public and private sectors.

 Homeless shelters keep people off the streets.
 Many provide hot meals, showers, a place to sleep, do laundry, and access to a phone and the internet.